Leica (screw mount / Barnack)

 Leica goes into production

-Following World War I, Leitz decided to develop a production model based on the Ur-Leica.
-In 1923 a very small number of pre-production nullserie (0-series) cameras were made.
+After the war, Leitz decided to develop a camera based on the Ur-Leica.
+In 1923 a small number of pre-production nullserie (0-series) cameras were made.
 One is in the collection of the Centre Pompidou in Paris.

 After making some design mods, the company began production of the Leica I (model A) in 1924 and it was launched onto the market in 1925.
 It was a fixed lens, scale-focusing camera with a focal plane shutter.